Dear Constituent,

 Thank you for contacting me about pubs and beer duty.

 Pubs make a vital contribution to our national life, not only as places of employment and economic activity, but as hubs of community and culture.
-I fully recognise their importance, particularly in rural and small-town areas like ours.
+We are lucky to have so many excellent examples locally, and I fully recognise their importance, particularly in rural and small-town areas like ours.
+Over the summer, I visited Sir William Peel Pub in Sandy, and it was a pleasure to meet all the brilliant members of staff.

-Despite Government MPs standing on a manifesto pledging to avoid raising tax on “working people”, at Autumn Budget 2024, the Chancellor, Rachel Reeves, announced £40 billion of tax increases, the largest in a generation.
+I am concerned about the Government’s Business Rates Reform and its impact on local pubs and breweries.
+Despite Government MPs standing on a manifesto pledging to avoid raising tax on “working people”, at the 2024 Autumn Budget, the Chancellor, Rachel Reeves, announced £40 billion of tax increases, the largest in a generation.
 These tax rises included imposing a £25 billion tax on working people by increasing employers’ National Insurance.
+This hit the hospitality sector particularly hard, given its typically high staffing overheads.
+I signed a cross-party letter before this Budget, urging the Chancellor to rethink.

-More broadly, I welcome that, from February, the Government cut alcohol duty on draught products, reducing it by 1 penny per average strength pint.
-I am, however, disappointed that alcohol duty on non-draught products will increase in line with inflation next year.
+More widely, I welcome that alcohol duty on draught products was cut by 1 penny per average strength pint in February.
+I am, however, disappointed that alcohol duty on non-draught products has increased in line with inflation.

 Thank you again for taking the time to contact me.